 Besides, the restaurant is located on one of the city center’s most beautiful cobblestoned squares.

 Opening hours: Monday to Saturday 11.00 am to midnight; Sunday 11.00 am to 11.00 pm

 Dining in Vienna.
 Like in the good old days Austrian actor Hanno Pöschl (who also owns the Kleines Café opposite) prefers to have his menu.
 For example, the traditional Viennese breaded chicken (Backhendl) is still marinated here over night which gives it a distinct flavour.
 The Viennese Reisfleisch (rice stew with beef) comes like my grandma used to prepare it, just better: with hearty smoked paprika and grated cheese on top.
 In addition, the Gasthaus also serves contemporary classics such as Cesar salad and Scotch eggs.

 Formerly called Immervoll, Gasthaus Pöschl shares the lovely outdoor space at Franziskanerplatz with Restaurant Artner and Kleines Café.
 To get space outdoors during the warmer months, make a reservation.

 Price: EUR 8.50 to EUR 17

 Opening hours: daily from midday to midnight; kitchen open from midday to 10.30 pm;

-Restaurants Wien.
+Dining in Vienna.
 A few metres from Sigmund Freud Museum you fall right into a tavern from the Vienna Woods.
 The Rebhuhn is one of the best classical neighbourhood taverns, serving great traditional Viennese cuisine.
 I lunched there on a weekday and was surrounded by elderly local couples, students and working people on their lunch breaks.
 My gulash was lovely, the regional wine fantastic.
 A must-do insider eatery.
 (I just hope those ceiling lights will be exchanged…)

 Price: EUR 7.50 to EUR 21